voidl/me/README.md

 ![favicon generator](/docs/favicon-generator-dl.png?raw=true)

+#### Conceal Email
+If you want to conceal your email address so it doesn't get scraped, you can use [Google's Mailhide service](https://www.google.com/recaptcha/admin#mailhide).
+Follow the instructions to get a link that you can paste into your button's `href`.

+TODO:
+- [ ] Replace Mailhide with Google reCaptcha v2

 ### Deploy to host
 You can host your site anywhere you can deliver static files (Github Pages, Amazon S3).
 We'll use Firebase, a Google app hosting platform that [recently announced](https://firebase.googleblog.com/2016/05/firebase-expands-to-become-unified-app-platform.html) a pricing update as part of their big platform update in May, 2016.
 The free tier was bumped up to 1GB file storage, 10GB transferred, and a custom domain, which is all we need for a static one-page website.
 Plus, you get a global CDN and an SSL certificate included by default (so you get your :lock: and https://).

 ![Firebase Pricing](/docs/firebase-pricing.png?raw=true)

-It's **very** easy to deploy your app to Firebase.
-Just head to https://firebase.google.com/ and follow the instructions to *Get Started*.
+It's easy to deploy your app to Firebase.
+Head to https://firebase.google.com/ and follow the instructions to *Get Started*.

 ![Firebase Home](/docs/firebase-home.png?raw=true)